macs3-project/MACS/docs/source/index.md

 	'jaccard.py' to compute the Jaccard Index of two peak files.
 If the JI > 0.99 we would think the peaks called and the standard peaks are similar.
-This is to avoid the problem caused by different Numpy libraries, when the certain peak coordinates may have 1bp difference.
+This is to avoid the problem caused by different Numpy libraries, when certain peak coordinates may have 1bp difference.
+Please note that, this fix is to address the trivial differences caused by different versions dependencies under Ubuntu x86 or Mac OS Apple Chips platform. `hmmratac` subcommand may generate inconsistent results under other architecture such as Ubuntu under aarch64, armv7, s390x, or ppc64le.
+And currently, we only enable the integrative test for `hmmratac` under Ubuntu for x86 and Mac OS.

 ## Changes for MACS (3.0.0)